+The Franciscan Monastery is home to the Holy Land Franciscan Friars, whose purpose is to support the Holy Land, its people and its holy sites.
 The Franciscan Friars’ work in the Holy Land is vital.
 As Pope Francis says, “We will not resign ourselves to imagining a Middle East without Christians.”
 We preserve the holy places and make it possible for Christians to remain in the land of Jesus.

-In addition, this work has grown to include support of schools and missions in the Holy Land, as well as care for refugees and other needy people throughout the region.
+This work has grown to include support of schools and missions in the Holy Land, as well as care for refugees and other needy people throughout the region.
 Conflict in the Middle East and the Jerusalem Barrier Wall has led to a declining Christian population in the region, making our work increasingly important.
 The ability of families in many of these regions to stay in their home countries is increasingly being threatened by the lack of employment and education opportunities.
 We help care for children, families, refugees and others in need throughout the region, and keep Christianity alive in the land made holy by the birth, ministry, crucifixion and resurrection of Jesus.

-• Providing university scholarships
+- Provide university scholarships

-• Rehabilitating destroyed homes for Christians families
+- Rehabilitate destroyed homes for Christians families

-• Provided senior care facilities in Bethlehem and Nazareth
+- Provide senior care facilities in Bethlehem and Nazareth

-• Creating jobs for Christians in the Holy Land
+- Create jobs for Christians in the Holy Land

-• Preserving 74 sanctuaries and shrines from the life of Jesus and the prophets
+- Preserve 74 sanctuaries and shrines from the life of Jesus and the prophets

-• Supporting more than 100 men preparing to be priests or brothers
+- Support more than 100 men preparing to be priests or brothers

-Assisting Syrian and Iraqi refugee families in Jordan and Lebanon by helping to pay for rent, food, heat, schooling and transportation.
+- Assist Syrian and Iraqi refugee families in Jordan and Lebanon by helping to pay for rent, food, heat, schooling and transportation.